bezhanSalleh/filament-shield/README.md

     ->snake()
     ->replace('_', '::');
 ```
-So for instance if you have a resource like `App\Filament\Resources\Shop\CategoryResource` then the permission identifier would be `shop::category` and then it would be prefixed with your defined prefixex or what comes default with shield.
+So for instance if you have a resource like `App\Filament\Resources\Shop\CategoryResource` then the permission identifier would be `shop::category` and then it would be prefixed with your defined prefixes or what comes default with shield.

 If you wish to change the default behaviour, then you can call the static `configurePermissionIdentifierUsing()` method inside a service provider's `boot()` method, to which you pass a Closure to modify the logic.
 The Closure receives the fully qualified class name as `$resource` which gives you the ability to access any property or method defined within the resource.